 Changing retail landscape

 Traditional retail outlets are under increasing pressure from online channels and the rise of the ‘experience economy’, with customers increasingly seeking to invest in experiences rather than possessions.

 As a result, larger retail developers are having to fight back and are increasingly looking to create a wider customer experience through the expansion of their leisure offering to increase footfall and extend dwell time.
 Leisure areas are created by reformatting existing space or via purpose-built extensions.
 Within these new retail and leisure developments ten-pin bowling is currently underrepresented as shown in the table above.

-As the UK’s market-leading operator, Hollywood Bowl is the ‘go-to’ tenant in the sector securing attractive developer contributions on new centres, most recently at the Southampton Hammerson development and at the intu Derby centre, and has secured a strong pipeline of centres until FY2019.
+As the UK’s market-leading operator, Hollywood Bowl is the ‘go-to’ tenant in the sector securing attractive developer contributions on new centres, most recently at the Southampton Hammerson development and at the intu Derby and Watford centres, and has secured a strong pipeline of centres until FY2022.

 From our established opening model, relationships with landlords, strong covenant and continued maintenance programme across the estate, Hollywood Bowl Group is well positioned to capitalise on the potential growth within the merging of retail and leisure customer propositions.

 2. Mintel Ten-pin Bowling Report 2017